 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 When I found out that I have an opportunity to go to Jakarta on a business trip, to be honest, I wasn’t really excited.
 Like many others, Jakarta was one of the unlikeliest cities I would have visited on my own!
-Only that I was looking forward to extending my stay in Indonesia and head to Bali (That didn’t work out, and that’s a story for another day!).
+Only that I was looking forward to extending my stay in Indonesia and head to Bali (That didn’t work out though, but that’s a story for another day!).

-But now that I was going to be in Jakarta, I wanted to make the most of my brief two weeks stint here.
+Since my visit to Jakarta was confirmed, I wanted to make the most of my brief two weeks stint here.
 And, my colleagues living in the city came to my rescue by guiding me on what to do in Jakarta!
 Thanks to them, I found out that it has good nightlife, lively pubs, cool cafes, and popular Karaoke Culture.
 And also, it features massive malls, the likes of which I have never seen before!
 From culinary experiences, luxury movie watching, spas, live bands, sky bars to karaoke – the capital city of Indonesia kept me occupied for the whole time I was there!

 What to do in Jakarta for 4 days